 Meet our Founder & Creative Designer, Maria Salazar

 |"This journey began when I came across one of my life passions: empowering and representing our Colombian women artisans of the Wayuu tribe.
-About a year ago, I started nurturing my passion for entrepreneurship through these artisans, by understanding their stories and traditions.
+About two years ago, I started nurturing my passion for entrepreneurship through these artisans, by understanding their stories and traditions.
 Wherever I go, I want to reinforce my roots and represent my Latin culture, almost like an ambassador.
 SoCal has become that place I also call home and I want to bring the best of both worlds through Arawayuu.
 I'm proud to see this reality came true last year!|